Giant-leaps during tumorigenesis: Dissecting saltatory evolution in cancer ‘in the making’

 Importance of SEEs

 Given their potential to overcome strong selective barriers, it has been proposed that SEEs draw the line between benign lesions and lethal cancer.
-Understanding their mechanisms is thus fundamental to tumour biology.
-However, the identity of cells undergoing SEEs has remained elusive, with cancer genomics studies typically focusing on long-established cancers rather than early or even initiating cancer cells.
+Understanding their mechanisms is thus fundamental to tumor biology.
+However, the identity of cells undergoing SEEs has remained elusive, with cancer genomics studies focusing typically on long-established cancers rather than early or even initiating cancer cells.

 Role of Nuclear Atypias